leongkee86/java-rest-api-for-review-only/README.md

 You can access the live demo app here:
 [Server APIs (Java + MongoDB) – Demo](https://leongkee-java-rest-api-docker.onrender.com/index.html)

-⚠️ **Note:** The demo app is hosted on a free web service instance that will **spin down due to inactivity**.
-It may take up to **2 minutes** for the instance to spin back up and for the website to load.
-Please wait until the Swagger UI appears on the website before using it.

 ## Notes for Reviewers

 - This repository contains **only the Java backend source code**, available for download and review.